puppetlabs/puppet-docs/source/puppet/4.2/reference/ssl_attributes_extensions.markdown

 If your deployment doesn't match one of these descriptions, you might not need this feature.

-## Timing: When Data Can be Added to CSRs / Certificates
+## Timing: When Data Can be Added to CSRs and Certificates

 When Puppet agent starts the process of requesting a catalog, it first checks whether it has a valid signed certificate.
 If it does not, it generates a key pair, crafts a CSR, and submits it to the certificate authority (CA) Puppet master.
 The steps are [covered in more detail in the reference page about agent/master HTTPS traffic][cert_request].

 For all practical purposes, a certificate is locked and immutable as soon as it is signed.
 For any data to persist in the certificate, it has to be added to the CSR _before_ the CA signs the certificate.

-This means **any desired extra data must be present _before_ Puppet agent attempts to request its catalog for the first time**.
+This means **any desired extra data must be present _before_ Puppet agent attempts to request its catalog for the first time.**

 Practically speaking, you should populate any extra data when provisioning the node.
 If you mess up, see [Recovering From Failed Data Embedding](#recovering-from-failed-data-embedding) below.